 Harassment or sexual abuse: Any unwarranted and unwanted sexual interaction with an elderly individual without his or her explicitly consent is considered elder sexual abuse.
 Intentionally touching (directly or through clothing) the genitals, anus, breasts, mouth, inner thighs, or buttocks of an elderly individual is considered abusive sexual contact.
 Nursing home staff, private home care workers, and community workers are all possible criminals.
 Because older people are sometimes unable to clearly articulate or comprehend what is happening, they are humiliated or threatened with sanctions; most of these sexual abuses go unnoticed.

-Financial Abuse of the Elderly: California's elder abuse laws protect older people from not only physical and mental harm but also financial harm.
+Financial Abuse of the Elderly: California's elder abuse laws protect older people not only from physical and mental harm but also from financial harm.
 Acts of fraud, theft, forgery, document embezzlement, or impersonation of property or personally identifiable information of an elderly or dependent adult; knowing that the victim is an elderly or adult dependent, in accordance with Penal Code 368 PC.

 If you believe your elder loved one has been harmed by a caregiver, you may be eligible for financial compensation.
-Our Los Angeles-based Elder Abuse Lawyers at Amerberg Law Group have had great success in obtaining the following services for our clients in a variety of situations:
+Our Los Angeles-based Elder Abuse Lawyers at Amerberg Law Group has had great success in obtaining the following services for our clients in a variety of situations:

-Each case is reviewed for contingencies.
-You don't have to pay anything until we get the results.
+Each case is reviewed for closely contingencies.
+You don't have to pay anything until we get the desired results.
 Contact us now for a free consultation to learn more about what our Los Angeles injury attorneys and Los Angeles elderly abuse attorneys can do for you.